armoredsoftware/armoredsoftware.github.io/documentation.md

 ### Repos

-* [](armoredsoftware.github.io) - Website repo that contains the project
+* [armoredsoftware.github.io](github.com/armoredsoftware/armoredsoftware.github.io) - Website repo that contains the
-  website.
+  [project website](http://armoredsoftware.github.io).
 This is our public face complete with blog and software releases.
 Take the time to understand the site and how gh-pages works before you modify it.
 * `admin` - Administrative cruft.
 This is the only repo that is not